ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-stage1-conveyance}

 This is the set of parameters pertaining to the origin network and the destination network, and the technical capabilities supported by the peer gateways.
-Some of these parameters must be previously agreed to during the Stage-0 negotiations, which is outside the scope of this document.

 Some network-specific parameters regarding the origin network may be relevant for a receiver gateway to evaluate its ability to process the proposed transfer.
+For example, if the duration of the lock-time (networkLockExpirationTime) in the origin network is too short, the gateway at the destination neywork may decline to proceed.

 The gateway capabilities list is as follows: